speps/speps.github.io/content/articles/torus-trooper-part2.md

      }
 ```

-Of course, it's the [code smell I preemptively tried to fix in part 1](/articles/torus-trooper-part2/#code-smell-using-static-state-for-non-static-code)...
+Of course, it's the [code smell I preemptively tried to fix earlier](#code-smell-using-static-state-for-non-static-code)...

 I suspected my original fix might have had consequences down the line, at least this was easy to figure out.
 However, it shows you can't make assumptions about old code like this, everything has a purpose, don't fix it if it doesn't need fixing!
 My assumption here was that the `ShipShape` class had its `Rand` initialized the same way as the others but it hadn't...